 Submissions for the 11th EEHNC will only be considered from the submission deadline: November 25th 2022.

-The author notification date is scheduled for December 23rd , 2022 at the latest.
+The author notification date is rescheduled from December 23rd, 2022 to January 16, 2023.
 If you need an early quick review in relation to acceptance, please contact the congress secretary David van Doorn via D.A.vanDoorn1@uu.nl.
-(Please contact us no earlier than 5 days after your abstract submission).
-Submissions will be managed by Dr Andrea Ellis.
+Submissions will also be managed by Dr Andrea Ellis.

 Please submit your abstract by uploading it via EasyChair in WORD format.
 The decisions of the scientific committee are final.